 TGbc Editor: please make changes to this clause as shown below:

-[#1]The EBCS UL Service procedure allows a non-AP STA to transmit an UL frame with the expectation that one or more EBCS APs in the neighborhood might forward the contents of the frame to a remote destination specified in the frame.
-An EBCS non-AP STA may include a request to the forwarding AP to append additional information to the frame before forwarding the frame to the remote destination.
-The forwarding service is best effort with no guarantee that the contents will be delivered to the remote destination identified in the STA’s UL frame.
-Furthermore, a STA’s request to embed metadata might not be fulfilled by a forwarding AP.
+[#1]The EBCS UL Service procedure allows a non-AP STA to transmit an EBCS UL frame with the expectation that one or more EBCS APs in the neighborhood would relay the HLP payload carried in the frame to a specified destination specified in the frame.
+An EBCS non-AP STA may include a request to the relaying AP to append additional information to the frame before relaying the frame to the specified destination.
+The relaying service is best effort with no guarantee that the HLP payload will be delivered to the destination specified in the STA’s frame.
+Furthermore, a STA’s request to embed metadata might not be fulfilled by a relaying AP.

 11.100.3.2 EBCS UL operation at an EBCS AP